Is business insurance required by law?

 Most states require businesses with employees to have workers’ compensation insurance.
 Workers’ comp helps cover medical expenses and lost wages resulting from work-related injuries.

-Typically, workers' comp is required as soon as your tech business hires its first employee.
-Texas is the only state where workers’ compensation is optional for businesses.
+Typically, workers' comp is required as soon as your business hires its first employee.
+Nearly every state requires employers to carry workers’ compensation coverage.

 State laws determine how much commercial auto insurance coverage your business must purchase.
 All states except for New Hampshire and Virginia require small businesses with vehicles to purchase commercial auto coverage.